dorshinar/remix-action-router/README.md

 By default, `remix-action-router` will use the value in the `_action` field on the request's `formData` property.
 This can be overridden using the `actionName` config field.

+### actionsRoute

+By default, `remix-action-router` will search for action files under the `app/routes/actions__` directory.
+This option allows configuring the path for the actions.
+Note that the action files route is relative to `app/routes`.

 ## Caveats

 `remix-action-router` uses the `_action` FormData field to determine which action to run.
 To get that value, `remix-action-router` must call `await request.formData()`.